Health screenings made simple

 Stay on top of your health with preventive screenings and vaccines

-Preventive care covers most health screenings such as blood pressure, cholesterol and certain cancer screenings.
+Preventive care covers most health screenings.
+For instance, blood pressure, cholesterol and certain cancer screenings.
 Your plan also covers vaccines and immunizations such as respiratory syncytial virus (RSV) and influenza.
-Ask your provider about which vaccines and screenings are good for you.
-Preventive health services are recommended for healthy adults with average risk.
+Ask your provider about which vaccines and screenings are right for you.
+Doctors often recommend preventative health care for healthy adults with average risk.

 *FOR A1C: Centers for Disease Control and Prevention.
 National diabetes statistics report.
-Last revised May 15, 2024.
-Accessed August 19, 2025.
+January 21, 2026.
+Accessed April 2, 2026.

 3940009-27-01